shirlysteph/woodd-jowo22/content/0-prep.md

 papers are required to be at least 5 pages long.
 All contributions will be peer-reviewed, and the review process will be managed in a collaborative and transparent manner using the EasyChair System.

-The submission link is https://easychair.org/conferences/?conf=jowo2022 (during submission please choose the right workshop "track")
+The submission link is <a href="https://easychair.org/conferences/?conf=jowo2022" https://easychair.org/conferences/?conf=jowo2022</a>
+(during submission please choose the right workshop "track")

 Papers should be submitted non-anonymously in PDF format in compliance with the new 1-column CEUR-ART Style.
 Word and Latex templates can be found at